bluedrop-learning-networks/.github/pull_request_template.md

 ### Expected output/results

-## Additional Notes

-Include any additional information that is relevant or helpful to review this pull request effectively.

 ## Checklist

 Put an x in the boxes that apply.
 You can also include additional information under the boxes.

 - [ ] This pull request includes tests that cover the changes made.
+- [ ] This pull request has been tested locally and on a remote environment.
 - [ ] This pull request does not break any existing functionality.
 - [ ] This pull request includes updates to relevant documentation affected by the changes made, if applicable.
-- [ ] This pull request has been tested locally and on a remote environment.